roeszler/kapthol/README.md

 ---
 This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub)

-- The site was deployed to GitHub pages.
+- The site has been deployed to GitHub pages.
 The steps to deploy are as follows:
-  - In the GitHub repository, navigate to the Settings tab
+  - In the GitHub repository, I navigated to the "settings" tab, that displays the general title.
+  - On the left hand navigation menu, I selected the "pages" option midway down the menu.
-  - From the source section drop-down menu, select the Master Branch
+  - At the top of the pages tab, the source section drop-down menu changed to select the branch: "main" with the folder selected as "/(root)"
+  - Commited to the save and waited a few moments for the settings to coordinate with the server.
-  - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+  - On refresh of the browser, the dedicated ribbon changed to the selected web address, indicating a successful deployment.

-> The live link can be found here - https://roeszler.github.io/kapthol/index.html
+> The live link can be found at - https://roeszler.github.io/kapthol/index.html

 ## Credits